Malware Secure Computer

 However, the cost of custom components for prototyping, circuit board design and some software development are beyond our ability to self-fund, therefore we are now facing the need for government assistance.

-As we will then be armed with their "documented proof" that malware protection was actually accomplished without the need or use of virus or malware detection software, it will become obvious to all the very high level of malware protection we will be able to provide to Canada, the world and the considerable economic benefit for Canada which our computer innovation represents.
-It is at this point, that I will then make application to funding agencies for commercial product development and or sit down with the president of a major Canadian bank mentioned at the beginning of this article.
+As we will then be armed with "documented proof" that malware protection was actually accomplished without the need or use of virus or malware detection software, it will become obvious to all, the very high level of malware protection we will be able to provide to Canada, the world and the considerable economic benefit for Canada which our Malware innovations represents.
+It is at this point, that I will then make application to funding agencies for commercial product development and or sit down with the president of that major Canadian bank mentioned at the beginning of this article.

-Anywhere a malicious malware infection can infect a computers BIOS or hard drive, destroy data, ransom data, cause costly data misinformation or the release of sensitive corporate or personal information.
+Anywhere a malicious malware can infect a computers BIOS, UEFI or hard drive, destroy data, ransom data, cause costly data misinformation or the release of sensitive personal, corporate or military information.

-In short, anywhere in the world where the exchange of information data needs to be Malware Safe.
+In short, anywhere in the world where the protection of electronic information is needed.

 Other markets currently under investigation for our NCoCC include: use in laptop computers, tablets, cell phones, instrumentation applications and others.
-The major obstacle for entering these markets is the high cost for R&D to miniaturizing our NCoCC into a hybrid circuit, which is needed for high volume production and lower cost.
-We just cannot afford the high cost of hybrid R & D at this very early stage of our corporate development, but is certainly part of our long term objectives and business plan.
+The major obstacle for entering these markets is the high cost for R&D to miniaturizing our NCoCC into a hybrid / integrated circuit.
+Miniaturization is needed for high volume production of portable and industrial IOT products.
+We just cannot afford the high cost of a hybrid R & D project at this very early stage of our corporate development, but is certainly part of our long term objectives and business plan.

 Enterprise Systems: (a special market)

-Our computers and our NCoCC manufactured in Canada by ROATI Technologies Inc., will significantly reduce the level of Malware infestations inflicted upon enterprise systems, therefore significantly reducing the direct high financial costs of mitigating the damage from and actual attack plus the indirect cost due to the loss of corporate reputation due to the public announcements of an attack because of the requirements of GDPR.
+Malware Secure Computers and our NCoCC based products manufactured in Canada by ROATI Technologies Inc., will significantly reduce the level of Malware infections which are inflicted upon enterprise and government systems, therefore significantly reducing the high financial costs of mitigating the damage from actual attacks.
+Also, the indirect costs caused by the loss of corporate reputation due to the public announcements of attacks because of the requirements of GDPR and other similar international standards.

 What we Can and Cannot do: